skip to main |

 Parker and Hachi build an unbreakable friendship.
 Parker plays with the dog and teaches it how to catch a ball.
 And Hachi accompanies the professor every day on his way to the train station, and then returns to the station in the afternoons to greet Parker on his way home.

-and does not come back to the station.
+One day the professor passes away in class, and does not come back to the station.
 But Hachi continues to wait for him.
 Parker’s daughter, who lives out of town eventually goes to collect the dog to take it home, but afterwards Hachi faithfully returns to the station to wait for the professor.

 The story of Hachi soon becomes the talk of the town.
 During its daily visits to the station Hachi touches the hearts of many people who work or live in the area.
 The dog teaches the local people about love, compassion, devotion and loyalty.

 This film is an American adaptation of a true Japanese story about a loyal dog named Hachiko, and is also a remake of the 1987 Japanese film Hachiko Monogatari.
+The real Hachiko was born in 1923 in Odate and a year later a professor called Ueno brought it to his home in Tokyo.

 Just like in the movie, Hachiko followed the professor everywhere, accompanying him to Shibuya station every morning and then returning and waiting for him every afternoon.